Background pattern

 If you forget to take ABILIFY

-Do not stop treatment just because you feel better.
-It is essential that you continue taking ABILIFY for the time your doctor has indicated.
+Do not stop your treatment just because you feel better.
+It is important that you continue taking ABILIFY for the time that your doctor has indicated.

 4. Possible Adverse Effects

-Frequent side effects (can affect up to 1 in 10 patients):
+Common adverse effects (may affect up to 1 in 10 patients):

 • diabetes mellitus;